JiaHou-Poh/JiaHou-Poh.github.io/README.md

+## Description
-## My attempt at a personal landing page.
+My attempt at a personal website with Github pages.

 ## Credits
-This theme was forked from Nathan Randecker (https://github.com/nrandecker/particle)
+The theme used is designed by Nathan Randecker (https://github.com/nrandecker/particle).